-Use of the ANEF system exclusively has also led to a perception that aircraft noise would stops at the 20 ANEF boundary, even though most noise complaints come from outside the 20 ANEF.
+Use of the ANEF system exclusively has also led to a perception that aircraft noise stops at the 20 ANEF boundary, even though most noise complaints come from outside the 20 ANEF.
 The ANEF is also relatively insensitive to measurement of night time noise, where a relatively small number of moderately noisy events can cause disruption to sleep.

 Additional measures of aircraft noise, such as frequency of noise event contours based on decibels (e.g. N70s, N65s and N60s); single event contours based on decibels and flight path location and activity diagrams can be used to supplement the ANEF system in providing planning guidance for noise sensitive developments near airports and flight paths, as well as for scrutiny of rezoning proposals for industrial and rural lands exposed to, or likely to be exposed to, aircraft noise.
+Further detail about alternative aircraft noise metrics is provided at Attachment A.

 These measures are not easily applied as black-letter law and so are best applied at the strategic planning level by state and territory governments, rather than by local governments assessing development applications.
-The Commonwealth would see these measures as sensible additions to best practice major city planning to avoid zoning of residential or other noise-sensitive developments in corridors under flight paths.
+The Commonwealth sees these measures as sensible additions to best practice major city planning to avoid zoning of residential or other noise-sensitive developments in corridors under flight paths.

 Reference to the AS2021-2000 Acoustics - Aircraft noise intrusion - Building siting and construction within state planning systems has assisted in identifying where residential development is not considered to be acceptable in the vicinity of airports.
 It has also assisted in ensuring that the effects of aircraft noise are mitigated in new or modified buildings or in the redevelopment of those areas.
-Effective mechanisms to ensure
+Effective mechanisms to ensure compliance with AS2021 in new buildings within relevant ANEF contours help to ensure some level of mitigation of aircraft noise where building is approved in these areas.
+It is recognised however, that noise insulation is rarely an ideal solution, as it cannot apply to outdoor areas, and requires windows to remain closed and use of energy-intensive air conditioning.